charlieschwabacher/peergroup/README.md

 # Peergroup
-A peering server and messaging library for peer to peer communication over WebRTC data channels
+A signalling server and messaging library for peer to peer communication over WebRTC data channels

 ### To install